google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

  1b11fd301531e6df35a6107c1e8665b1e77a2d8e src/websocketpp (0.8.2-1-g1b11fd3)
 ```

-Cpp-httplib’s most recent commit hash is `227d2c20509f85a394133e2be6d0b0fc1fda54b2`.
+cpp-httplib’s most recent commit hash is `227d2c20509f85a394133e2be6d0b0fc1fda54b2`.
 We can now use this information to construct an API call.
 It will be in this form:

 ```
 curl -d \